rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 An operation can automatically find or create a model for you depending on the input, with the `Model` macro.

-It sets up `ctx[:model]` as instance of class you specify with method you specified.
+It sets up `ctx[:model]` as an instance of the class you specify with the method you specified.

 ```ruby
 class Create < Trailblazer::Operation